wtsi-hgi/hgi-vault/doc/design.md

    would reduce the implementation count below three, then the reimplementation must first be written and certified to replace it.

-Hot code may call other library call defined elsewhere in the project.
+Hot code may call other library code defined elsewhere in the project.
 Such called code will be termed "warm code" and be subject to higher scrutiny.
 To facilitate this, all references to warm code must be documented in the opening comments of all hot code modules.